-Writing and Communication Centers
+Writing and Communication Center (WCC)

-The Writing & Communication Centers (WCC), located in Conant Hall on the Randolph campus and on the Williston campus, offers one-on-one tutoring for any Vermont Tech student who wants to strengthen reading, writing, oral presentation, or study skills.
-The WCC also provides access to a variety of assistive technology software programs and hardware designed to help students with scanning, editing, or dictating documents; having documents read aloud by the computer for editing or test-taking; and developing or organizing information.
-In addition, the English for Speakers of Other Languages computer programs are housed in the WCCs, providing opportunities for students to study and practice vocabulary, grammar, and pronunciation.
+The WCCs offer one-on-one tutoring for any Vermont Tech student who wants to strengthen reading, writing, oral presentation, or study skills.
+The WCCs also provide access to a variety of assistive technology software programs and hardware designed to help students with scanning, editing, or dictating documents; having documents read aloud by the computer for editing or test-taking; and developing or organizing information.
+In addition, the ESOL computer programs are housed in the WCCs, providing opportunities for students to study and practice vocabulary, grammar, and pronunciation.